Darth-koder007/skeleton-navigation/README.md

 * **skeleton-esnext-webpack** - This project is configured to use the Babel transpiler so that you can write your application using either language.
 It should work well with any standard text editor.
 This skeleton uses NPM for package management and Webpack for bundling.
 * **skeleton-esnext** - This project is configured to use the Babel transpiler so that you can write your application with ESNext code.
 It should work well with any standard text editor.
 This skeleton uses JSPM for package management and SystemJS for loading and bundling.
 * **skeleton-esnext-aspnetcore** - This is an ASP.NET Core web project pre-configured for building a .NET backend and an Aurelia front-end.
 It is configured for full ES Next support with Babel, similar to the standard skeleton-esnext option.
 This skeleton uses JSPM for package management and SystemJS for loading and bundling.
+* **skeleton-esnext-webpack-ssr** - This project implements server-side rendering (SSR) and Babel transpiler so that you can write your application using either language.
+It should work well with any standard text editor.
+This skeleton uses NPM for package management, Webpack for bundling and KOA for node js web framework.

 ### TypeScript Skeletons